changeworld/azure-docs.ja-jp/articles/notification-hubs-chrome-get-started.md

 		window.onload = function() {
 		   document.getElementById("registerWithGCM").onclick = registerWithGCM;
 		   document.getElementById("registerWithNH").onclick = registerWithNH;
-		   updateLog("You have not registered yet.Please provider sender ID and register with GCM and then with  Notification Hubs.");
+		   updateLog("You have not registered yet.
+Please provider sender ID and register with GCM and then with  Notification Hubs.");
 		}

 		function updateLog(status) {